kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 a secret.
 However, this comes with the risk of the field being a misnomer in the case that the field is expanded to reference more than one type.

+### Referencing resources with multiple versions

+Most resources will have multiple versions.
+For example, core resources will undergo version changes as it transitions from alpha to GA.

+Controllers should assume that a version of a resource may change, and include appropriate error handling.

+### Handling of resources that do not exist

+There are multiple scenarios where a desired resource may not exist.
+Examples include:

+- the desired version of the resource does not exist.
+- race condition in the bootstrapping of a cluster resulting a resource not yet added.
+- user error.

+Controllers should be authored with the assumption that the referenced resource may not exist, and include error handling to make the issue clear to the user.

 ### Object References Examples

 The following sections illustrate recommended schemas for various object references scenarios.